Repetition Evolves – photography (118 x 84 cm)

-Repetition is the common mechanism to both Art and Evolution: art and genes are copied, almost propelled, and certainly repeated into further generations.
-Only by imitating/repeating others’ work and techniques, artists reach new horizons and create what we consider “new art”.
-Similarly, only by repeating and conveying our genetic material, evolution can generate ”a new being and species”.
+Repetition is the common mechanism to both Art and Evolution: art and genes are copied into further generations.
+By imitating/repeating others’ work, artists create new art.
+Similarly, by repeating and conveying our genetic material, evolution advances.

 Here, the central figure depicts a young woman emulating a double helix of DNA emerging from a repeated pattern.
 She is the embodiment of survival and creativity; a new element emanating from a lifeless repetitions.
 This photography was created using brushes of light against the body surface during long exposures; thanks to Mark Thomas, professor of Evolutionary Genetics, for our conversations about this piece.

 © Copyright 2022, Alejandro Galvez-Pol